FunkyKingston/heroku-github-integration/README.md

 The main idea of this repository is to try out Heroku's continuous delivery workflow, connecting a Heroku *pipeline* (https://devcenter.heroku.com/articles/pipelines) to this GitHub repository.
 The pipeline always contains the following:

 - A public facing webpage (/Heroku app): https://funky-github-productionapp.herokuapp.com/
-- A staging app, representing the project's master development branch: https://funky-github-stagingapp.herokuapp.com/
+- A *staging app*, representing the project's master development branch.
+At any time, the state of the staging app can be promoted to the public facing *production app*: https://funky-github-stagingapp.herokuapp.com/

 Furthermore, by enabling *review apps* at Heroku (https://devcenter.heroku.com/articles/review-apps-new), pull requests into the master branch can be reviewed in a temporary *review app* before being integrated into the master branch/staging app.
 To this end, a second (local) git branch (named *develop*), was used to push code to GitHub, after which the GitHub GUI was used to create pull requests into the master branch.
 (The *develop* branch is currently deleted from the repository.)